 While consumer trends are always shifting, a new generation of travelers seems more interested in exploring the outdoors than any previous group.
 Camping is a favorite vacation activity, and investing in equipment manufacturing and retail could pay off in the next few years.

-However, as many of the stocks on this list are small, bear in mind that prices can be highly volatile.
+However, the stocks on this list operate in a dynamic industry that is vulnerable to consumer spending patterns, so bear in mind that prices can be highly volatile.
 Remember to invest in companies you believe have an enduring advantage in the camping and outdoors industry, and stay invested for the long haul.

 John Mackey, former CEO of Whole Foods Market, an Amazon subsidiary, is a member of The Motley Fool’s board of directors.
-Nicholas Rossolillo has positions in Amazon.
-The Motley Fool has positions in and recommends Amazon and Walmart.
+Rachel Warren has positions in Amazon.
+The Motley Fool has positions in and recommends Amazon, Deckers Outdoor, and Walmart.
 The Motley Fool recommends Camping World.
 The Motley Fool has a disclosure policy.